schuylermk/synonyms/README.md

-# 📖📚 Quick (and questionable) Thesaurus 📓
+# 📚 Quick (and questionable) Thesaurus 📓

-Code challenge that uses the [Datamuse API](https://www.datamuse.com/api/) to give a list of synonyms for a word inputted by the user.
+Code challenge that uses the [Datamuse API](https://www.datamuse.com/api/) to give a (somewhat weak) list of synonyms for a word inputted by the user.

 React and TypeScript, and a small handful Tailwind classes for good measure.